 When users come to Pinterest, they might also consume some content from the Smart Feed, but a lot of times, they come with an intent and a question.
 They are looking for information, just like in Google.

-The difference is that Pinterest is younger and I would say, no so smart search engine yet.
-But it is based on search queries, and user’s interests, just like Google.
+The difference is that Pinterest is a younger and I would say, no so a smart search engine yet.
+But it is based on search queries, and user interests, just like Google.

 I can assure you that since Pinterest is still learning, it’s actually quite easy to get traffic from it using the basic SEO principles.
 And you don’t even need to write 4000-word posts to compete on Pinterest.

 Not from the day one because you will probably want to understand how Pinterest works before you start automating things.
 When you get to a point of saving 50-100 pins a day, doing this manually could be painful.

-When site is just a little over 1 year old, I started with a 0 following Pinterest account and by the 10th month blogging, I reached 172,000 monthly pageviews to my blog, with about 90% of traffic coming from Pinterest.
+When a site is just a little over 1 year old, I started with a 0 following business Pinterest account and by the 10th month blogging, I reached 172,000 monthly pageviews to my blog, with about 90% of traffic coming from Pinterest.
 I’m currently driving ove 250,000/mo visitors from Pinterest, and growing.

 I started my second blog in Feb 2018, and the new blog momshealth.co already hit 74,000 monthly pageviews in less than 90 days!
 And again, about 90% of the traffic comes from Pinterest.
 And I didn’t pay a cent for it, this is all organic and targeted traffic from Pinterest.
 By the way, if you are wondering about all this blogging business and which tools I use for running it, here is my list of my preferred resources.